 There are times of the year when we become DIY champions, get involved in neighbourhood festivities or prepare for a seasonal change.
-Electrical safety around the home is important and you should always be on the look out for hidden dangers associated with common DIY activities like painting, tiling and drilling holes in walls.
+Electrical safety around the home is important and you should always 'Take care, stay line aware' and be on the lookout for hidden dangers associated with common DIY activities like painting, tiling and drilling holes in walls.

-NEVER do your own electrical work - always use a licensed electrician.
+NEVER do your own electrical work - always use a licensed electrician (try Master Electricians).

 Here are some of our helpful tips to keep you and your family safe from electrical dangers throughout all seasons.